Mourir à 30 ans (Half a Life)

 (1982, 97 min., DCP, courtesy of the Institut Français in Paris)

-Co-sponsored by the Counter Cinema/Counter Media Project at the Center of the Study of Gender and Sexuality, and the France Chicago Center.
-Supported by the Cultural Service at the Consulate General of France in Chicago.
+Co-sponsored by the France Chicago Center, the Film Studies Center, the Department of Cinema & Media Studies, the Department of Romance Languages & Literatures, the Office of Study Abroad in the College, and the Counter Cinema/Counter Media Project at the Center for the Study of Gender and Sexuality, with support from the Cultural Services at the Consulate General of France in Chicago.